 Other indications may include bowel preparation for surgery in seriously ill or undernourished patients, closure of enterocutaneous fistulas, and small-bowel adaptation after massive intestinal resection or in disorders that may cause malabsorption (eg, Crohn disease).

-Tube feeding for > 4 to 6 wk usually requires a gastrostomy or jejunostomy tube, placed endoscopically, surgically, or radiologically.
+Tube feeding for > 4 to 6 weeks usually requires a gastrostomy or jejunostomy tube, placed endoscopically, surgically, or radiologically.
 Choice depends on physician capabilities and patient preference.

 Jejunostomy tubes are useful for patients with contraindications to gastrostomy (eg, gastrectomy, bowel obstruction proximal to the jejunum).
 However, these tubes do not pose less risk of tracheobronchial aspiration than gastrostomy tubes, as is often thought.
 Jejunostomy tubes are easily dislodged and are usually used only for inpatients.